jonasrottmann/realm-browser/README.md

 ### Usage

-If you want to see all your databases call:
+If you want to see all your database files:

 ```
 RealmBrowser.startRealmFilesActivity(context);